steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 PASS uses S3 for configuration, deployment, and file storage.
 PASS Core uses Amazon S3 to store submission-related documents and metadata.
 The OCFL is employed to organize these files, providing options for local disk storage or S3 bucket retention.
 The configuration of the File Service in PASS Core is done through environment variables that are set in the Systems Manager parameter store.
+Public access is blocked on all S3 buckets.